The Department of Anthropology offers graduate programs in the following areas:

 The Department of Anthropology and affiliates of the Warfield Center for African & African American Studies offer the nation's largest and most comprehensive program in the Anthropology of the African Diaspora.
 While focussing on North, Central, and South America, the program's understand of "diaspora" is truly global, with scholars working in Africa and throughout the Americas.
 The African Diaspora program also articulates closely with other scholars working in Latin America and the US-Mexico Borderlands, and with the Activist Anthropology program.

 A graduate level thematic concentration on Mexican Americans.
 Graduate students will be able to take courses and/or work with a professor in consultation to study: Indigenous Heritage, Mexican History and Culture, Mexican American Culture and/or The US-Mexico.

 The activist anthropology track at UT is distinctive at the national level in its central location within a theoretically-oriented graduate training program.

 Anthropology students at The University of Texas have at their disposal a superb research library with vast holdings and an ongoing acquisition program.
-In addition, the department and The University offer unique resources and facilities for research and financial support which include: the Texas Archeological Research Laboratory; Radiocarbon Laboratory; Physical Anthropology Laboratory; Liberal Arts Media Center; Ethnomusicology Transcription Lab and Archives; Texas Memorial Museum; Centers for African/African-American, Asian, Latin American, Mexican American, Middle Eastern, Russian-East European and Eurasian Studies; Benson Latin American Collection; The Américo Paredes Center for Cultural Studies; Social Anthropology Media Lab and Linguistic Anthropology Computer Lab.
+In addition, the department and The University offer unique resources and facilities for research and financial support which include: the Texas Archeological Research Laboratory; Radiocarbon Laboratory; Biological Anthropology Laboratory; Liberal Arts Media Center; Ethnomusicology Transcription Lab and Archives; Texas Memorial Museum; Centers for African/African-American, Asian, Latin American, Mexican American, Middle Eastern, Russian-East European and Eurasian Studies; Benson Latin American Collection; The Américo Paredes Center for Cultural Studies; Social Anthropology Media Lab and Linguistic Anthropology Computer Lab.